Singapore Regulatory Update: August 2024

 Singapore continues to demonstrate its commitment to maintaining a dynamic and resilient economic environment by consistently updating its regulations.
 These changes reflect the government’s ongoing efforts to balance stringent oversight with business-friendly policies, ensuring that Singapore remains an attractive hub for global commerce and investment.
 This commitment is evident in the establishment of nearly 4,900 new companies in Singapore in August 2024 alone.

 In this blog post, we will review key updates that are particularly relevant for entrepreneurs doing business in Singapore.
-These include changes to the AML legislation, updated Employment Pass regulations, new developments in government financing schemes, preferential business loans, and other topics of interest for business owners.
+These include changes to the Singapore AML legislation, updated Employment Pass regulations, new developments in government financing schemes, preferential business loans, and other topics of interest for business owners.

 Singapore’s AML Checks Efficient Yet Business-Friendly